 More recently I have been looking at PKM as it fits into KM.
 I was inspired by Patti Anklam’s work on Big, Little, and Personal KM, and developed this model:

 A simple approach to KM in the organization is to look at it as three interdependent levels.
 First, PKM must be practiced by all workers.
 It should focus on implicit knowledge, like anecdotes and observations.
 The format should be very loose so it stays personal.
 The key is to allow and support the practice of PKM so that more knowledge will be shared.
 Forcing PKM does not work.
-PKM can be facilitated by an enterprise social network like Jive or Yammer, but an ESN often forces a one-size fits all approach if it is the only knowledge-sharing tool available.
+PKM can be facilitated by an enterprise social network like Slack or Yammer, but an ESN often forces a one-size fits all approach if it is the only knowledge-sharing tool available.

-The next level is group KM, which focuses on teams and projects narrating their work to ensure as much common understanding as possible.
+The next level is Team KM, which focuses on teams and projects narrating their work to ensure as much common understanding as possible.
 One critical component of work narration is the capture of how exceptions are handled in order to get this information to anyone who may need it in the future.
 This does require some type of social sharing platform, and this is where an ESN can be quite useful.
 It is the group’s responsibility to curate exceptions in a format that is accessible to all.
 Some exceptions can become rules, leading to the next level of KM.

-The simplest level is enterprise KM, which ensures that important decisions are recorded, codified, and easily available for retrieval.
+The simplest level is enterprise, or Org KM, which ensures that important decisions are recorded, codified, and easily available for retrieval.
 This is mostly explicit knowledge that ensures the organizational memory remains clear on what key decisions were taken and why others were not.
 Over time, this becomes more valuable.
 Focusing mainly on decision memories ensures that enterprise KM does not require significant resources but does yield useful results.
 The ESN can be the source of the flow that later becomes the stock of enterprise KM.

 Enterprise social networks can help bridge personal and enterprise knowledge, connecting knowledge flows to knowledge stocks, but there has to be something on each side of that bridge.
 One critical side is PKM, for this is the source of implicit knowledge, a key to innovation.